Combodart 0.5 mg / 0.4 mg hard capsules

 Digital rectal examination, as well as other evaluations for prostate cancer or other conditions which can cause the same symptoms as BPH, must be performed on patients with BPH prior to initiating therapy with Duodart and periodically thereafter.

 Patients receiving Duodart should have a new PSA baseline established after 6 months of treatment with Duodart.
 It is recommended to monitor PSA values regularly thereafter.
 Although there may be individual variation, the reduction in PSA by approximately 50% is predictable as it was observed over the entire range of baseline PSA values (1.5 to 10 ng/mL).
 Therefore to interpret an isolated PSA value in a man treated with Duodart for six months or more, PSA values should be doubled for comparison with normal ranges in untreated men.
 This adjustment preserves the sensitivity and specificity of the PSA assay and maintains its ability to detect prostate cancer.
-Any sustained confirmed increases from lowest in PSA levels while on Duodart may signal the presence of prostate cancer (particularly high grade cancer) or should be carefully evaluated, including consideration of noncompliance to therapy with Duodart and should be carefully evaluated, even if those values are still within the normal range for men not taking a 5a‑reductase inhibitor (see section 5.1).
+Any sustained confirmed increases from lowest in s while on Duodart may signal the presence of prostate cancer (particularly high grade cancer) or should be carefully evaluated, including consideration of noncompliance to therapy with Duodart and should be carefully evaluated, even if those values are still within the normal range for men not taking a 5a‑reductase inhibitor (see section 5.1).
 In the interpretation of a PSA value for a patient taking dutasteride, previous PSA values should be sought for comparison.

 Treatment with Duodart does not interfere with the use of PSA as a tool to assist in the diagnosis of prostate cancer after a new baseline has been established (see section 5.1).